 In this scenario, assume you have EDB Postgres for Kubernetes installed in the Southern Europe Kubernetes cluster, with a PostgreSQL Cluster named cluster-eu-south acting as the primary.
 This cluster has continuous backup configured with a local object store.
 This object store is also accessible by the PostgreSQL Cluster named cluster-eu-central, installed in the Central European Kubernetes cluster.
-Initially, cluster-eu-central functions as a replica cluster.
+Initially, cluster-eu-central central functions as a replica cluster.
 Following a symmetric approach, it also has a local object store for continuous backup, which needs to be read by cluster-eu-south.
-The recovery in this setup relies solely on WAL shipping, with no streaming connection between the two clusters.